Ormi/simple-path-finder/README.md

 I have bread experience with GitLab CI/CD from my professional experience, but I wanted to try and learn something new here, this is why I choose GitHub and his Actions, also due to fact that you are using them and all my personal repos are on GitHub.

-I made and app is much production manner as possible with few shortcuts to save time.
+I made an app in much production manner as possible with few shortcuts to save time.

 ## Bonus Questions

 ### 1. How would you modify your program if we knew that the gentleman had multiple ways to get to some of the rooms?

-I would use the first occurrence if this two path would be equal by length or used the shorter one.
-Or apply some shortest path finding methods like Dijkstra's, Bellman-Ford or Floyd-Warshall algorithm.
+I would use the first occurrence if these two path would be equal by length or used the shorter one.
+Or apply some shortest pathfinding methods like Dijkstra's, Bellman-Ford, or Floyd-Warshall algorithm.

 ### 2. Assuming multiple paths, how would you modify the program if walking up the staircase was more strenuous than walking down the same?

 Same as in 1.
-I would give a weight to the paths actions between two points and then applied some advanced algorithm or other path finding algorithms.
+I would give weight to the path's actions between two points and then applied some advanced algorithm or other path-finding algorithms.

 ## Application Information

-This is a simple application which find path between your position and object you're finding in your house.
-It helps you remember when you left you stuff!
+This is a simple application that finds a path between your position and the object you're finding in your house.
+It helps you remember when you left your stuff!

 Written in Python3
 CI/CD made using GitHub Actions